huawei-microservice-demo/dubbo-demo/README.md

 ***Step 2: Start the service center***

-You can download CSE [Service center](https://github.com/apache/incubator-servicecomb-service-center/releases) from this link.
+You can download ServiceComb [Service center](https://github.com/apache/incubator-servicecomb-service-center/releases) from this link.
 Go to this link and download the latest release  **service-center-{version}-linux-amd64.tar.gz** in to your local machine.
 Untar the file using following command

 ```sh
 tar xvzf service-center-{version}-linux-amd64.tar.gz